The Employee with Autism Spectrum Disorder

 This is an "Institute Brief" from the Institute for Community Inclusion in Boston, Massachusetts.
 The Brief contains a short overview of the types of accommodations that a person with ASD might need in the employment setting in order to be successful.
 Categories reviewed include: Communication, Sensory, Social, Organization, and support for the employment specialist.
 Strategies for job development are also included.

-- Employees with Asperger Syndrome by Job Accommodations Network
+- Employees with Autism Spectrum Disorder by Job Accommodations Network

 JAN's Accommodation and Compliance Series is designed to help employers determine effective accommodations and comply with Title I of the Americans with Disabilities Act (ADA).
 Each publication in the series addresses a specific medical condition and provides information about the condition, ADA information, accommodation ideas, and resources for additional information.
-This booklet is specific to Asperger Syndrome.
+This booklet is specific to Autism Spectrum Disorder.

 - Working in the Community, A Guide for Employers of Individuals with Autism Spectrum Disorders by Alpine Learning Group